Rinkai Line Information

 Rinkai Line Fares, Tickets and Cards

-The fares of the Rinkai line are calculated on the basis of station-to-station stops.
-The fares generally start at 210 yen for the closest station and they go up to 390 yen when travelling to the last stop (last stop with respect to that station).
-The fares applicable for children and adults are not the same.
-Children above the age of 12 are classified as adults and need to comply with the adult fares and for those between the age group of 6-12 have to pay the children fare.
-For children under the age of 1, travelling on the Rinkai Line is free.
+Fares on the Rinkai line are calculated from station to station.
+Fares generally start at 210 yen for the nearest station and go up to 390 yen for the last stop (the last stop in relation to that station).
+Fares for children and adults are not the same.
+Children over the age of 12 are classed as adults and are charged the adult fare, while children between the ages of 6 and 12 are charged the children’s fare.
+Children under 1 year of age travel free on the Rinkai Line.